 Fee Dispute Resolution Program (several statewide vacancies)

 This program works to resolve disputes regarding attorneys' fees.
 Volunteer panels, including two lawyer members and one public member, listen to both sides and then make a decision.
 Each matter can take one-half to an entire day.
 Terms are generally three years and members may be reappointed.
-There is a greater need for volunteers from northwest Oregon.
+There is a greater need for volunteers from southwest Oregon.

-House of Delegates (five statewide vacancies)
+House of Delegates (two statewide vacancies)

 The House of Delegates (HOD) is a governance forum for the OSB and consists of one public member from each in-state region and more than 200 lawyer members from in and outside the state.
 The HOD debates and decides matters of bar policy during the one annual meeting held during the year.
 Terms are for three years and some travel expenses for attendance at the annual meeting are reimbursed.